It's Monday January 16, 2017

 “Locally made, locally grown” is also the simple standard for what can be sold at the market.
 If you grow or raise something or bake it or make it — here in Oriental, or close to Pamlico County — you are welcome to sell it at the Oriental Farmers’ Market

-A steering committee of the Oriental Farmers’ Market — Janet Alexander, Sandie Beal, Susan Kent, Flora Moorman, Melinda Penkava and Gail Wallace — has drawn up some guidelines aimed at clarifying operating procedures as the market attracts more vendors and customers.
-As you will see, the basic spirit of the market remains — keeping things local.
+Early on, the Oriental Farmers’ Market drew up some guidelines aimed at clarifying operating procedures as the market attracts more vendors and customers.
+As you will see, the basic spirit of the market remains — keeping things local and giving anyone who can meet our simple criteria an opportunity to sell.

 Oriental Farmers’ Market Guidelines